kubernetes/website/docs/concepts/services-networking/service.md

 For Kubernetes-native applications, Kubernetes offers a simple `Endpoints` API that is updated whenever the set of `Pods` in a `Service` changes.
-For non-native applications, Kubernetes offers a virtual-IP-based bridge to Services which redirects to the backend `Pods`.
+For non-native applications, Kubernetes offers a virtual-IP-based bridge to `Service` which redirects to the backend `Pods`.

 * TOC